Adposition: Verbs

-Because of this overlap, and the fact that a sequence of prepositional phrase and verb phrase often resembles a serial verb construction, Chinese prepositions (and those of other languages with similar grammatical structures) are often referred to as coverbs.
+Because of this overlap, and the fact that a sequence of prepositional phrases and verb phrases often resembles a serial verb construction, Chinese prepositions (and those of other languages with similar grammatical structures) are often referred to as coverbs.

 As noted in previous sections, Chinese can also be said to have postpositions, although these can be analyzed as nominal (noun) elements.
 For more information, see the article on Chinese grammar, particularly the sections on coverbs and locative phrases.